CompassLabs/docs/docs/6_Policies.md

 ```
 This method takes the observations taken from the environment and derives some actions.

 Let's consider a very basic policy.
 We define an upper and a lower spot-price.
-Once the price reaches that threshold, we convert all tokens to the currently lower value token.
+Once the price reaches that threshold, we convert all tokens to the currently lower-value token.
 ```python
 class PriceWindowPolicy(BasePolicy):
     def __init__(self, agent: BaseAgent, lower_limit: float, upper_limit: float) -> None: